 - whether Inheritance Tax needs to be paid and

 - making sure that all HM Revenue & Customs files are closed and that matters relating to income tax, benefits agencies and pensions have been sorted out

 Agreements between family members, beneficiaries, or Executors / administrators, can also delay matters.

 The loss of a close friend or family member is a traumatic experience.
 You may not feel ready to deal with all the complexities of administering the estate.
-Our specialised team of probate solicitors provide either a complete service from start to finish, or can advise on particular aspects which may include:
+Our specialised team of probate and estate planning solicitors provide either a complete service from start to finish, or can advise on particular aspects which may include:

 - advice for Executors / Administrators on their responsibilities and personal liabilities

 - obtaining correct information to satisfy HM Revenue & Customs requirements

 - agreeing valuations of property with the District Valuer to avoid penalties and finalising the Inheritance Tax position with HM Revenue & Customs